Old English Sheepdog Puppy Guide

-Everything you need for a Old English Sheepdog puppy's first year.
+Everything you need for an Old English Sheepdog puppy's first year.
 Feeding schedule, training milestones, vaccination timeline, and health concerns for large breed puppies.

 First Week Home

-With a typical weight of 60-100 lbs and lifespan of 10-12 yrs, the Old English Sheepdog requires thoughtful care tailored to their specific breed characteristics.
+Size: around 60-100 lbs.
+Lifespan: about 10-12 yrs.
+The Old English Sheepdog is a breed with specific quirks, and the best homes for it are the ones that have taken the time to learn them.
 The Old English Sheepdog's reputation in the herding group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 Feeding Schedule